Burghfield

+Besides Burghfield and Pingewood, settlements in the parish include Burghfield Common, Burghfield Hill, Burghfield Bridge, Trash Green, Whitehouse Green and Sheffield Bottom.

 Etymology

 A Burh is an Old English name for a fortified town or other defended site, (e.g., at Burgh Castle), sometimes centred upon a hill fort though always intended as a place of permanent settlement.
 Its origin was in military defence; "it represented only a stage, though a vitally important one, in the evolution of the medieval English Borough and of the medieval town", H. R. Loyn asserted.
 The boundaries of ancient burhs can often still be traced to modern urban borough limits.
 Most of these were founded by Alfred the Great in a consciously planned policy that was continued under his son Edward the Elder and his daughter, Æthelflaed, "Lady of the Mercians" and her husband Æthelred, Ealdorman of Mercia.
 A place, probably in Berkshire, appearing as Yerburghfeld, is seen in 1381.
 It may refer to Burghfield, or perhaps, Arborfield Other references trace the changing name of the village as follows: Borgefelle (6th Century.); Burgefeld, Berfeld (7th and 8th centuries); Burefeld (14th Century); Burfield (16th to 18th centuries).